CleverRaven/Cataclysm-DDA/doc/EFFECTS_JSON.md

 "fatigue_amount"
 "fatigue_min"
-"fatigue_max"       - Defaults to "fatigue_min"
+"fatigue_max"       - If 0 value will be exactly "fatigue_min"
 "fatigue_min_val"   - Defaults to 0, which means uncapped
 "fatigue_max_val"   - Defaults to 0, which means uncapped
 "fatigue_chance"